Djurle collapsed to his knees, his heart pounding in his ears, and sweat pouring from the cracks of his stony skin down his sides.

 "After today's events, I'll gladly accept."

 "You're welcome.
-I better get to riding, I want to get to the refugee camp in Thruf I've been hearing so much about before the week's out."
+I better get to riding, I want to get to the refugee camp in Thruf I've been hearing so much about before the week's over."

-"Do be careful, it's a nasty place.
-Don't get me wrong, there are good people but also quite a few who've made it a terrible place to be."
+"As someone who lives in that area, do be careful.
+There are good people, don't get me wrong, but also quite a few who've made it a terrible place to be."

-Djurle mounted up and began to tride away when he suddenly stopped.
+Djurle mounted up and began to ride away, but he suddenly stopped.

 "Hey, before I go, I have a question for you."